-Allow a minimum of 5 cm clearance on both sides of the system to allow proper air flow through the inlet and exhaust grilles.
+Allow a minimum of 5 cm (1.95 in) clearance on both sides of the system to allow proper air flow through the inlet and exhaust grilles.

-A.3.2 EMC Compliance
+A.3.3 EMC Compliance

 The GIGAswitch/ATM 5-slot system meets or exceeds worldwide emissions (radiated and conducted) requirements (class A limits) and CE immunity requirements for class 1 products.